ManticoreGamesInc/platform-documentation/docs/tutorials/art.md

 ## Abstract

-The Core editor comes with all sorts of built-in 3D models and props for using and combining in any way that you can imagine!
+The CORE™ editor comes with all sorts of built-in 3D models and props for using and combining in any way that you can imagine!

 By resizing and combining different shapes and props, anything can be made!

-You won’t need to understand 3D software or modeling to create beautiful art in Core.
+You won’t need to understand 3D software or modeling to create beautiful art in CORE.
 While some aspects are similar, it’s up to you how complex you wish to work.
 You could skip the art-making phase and use the finished props from the **Asset Manifest**, or you could browse through what other creators have shared on **Community Content**.

 ![Carnival](/src/img/EditorManual/Art/carneval screenshot.JPG)